ubinexus/sonic-utilities/doc/Command-Reference.md

 - Usage:
   ```
 Usage: sonic-package-manager install [OPTIONS] [PACKAGE_EXPR]

-    Install package
+  Install package using [PACKAGE_EXPR] in format "<name>==<version>"

 Options:
   --enable                      Set the default state of the feature to
                                 enabled and enable feature right after
                                 installation.
 NOTE: user needs to execute
                                 "config save -y" to make this setting
                                 persistent
   --default-owner [local|kube]  Default owner configuration setting for a
                                 feature
   --from-repository TEXT        Fetch package directly from image registry
                                 repository NOTE: This argument is mutually
-                                    exclusive with arguments: [from_tarball,
+                                exclusive with arguments: [package_expr,
-                                    package_expr].
+                                from_tarball].

-    --from-tarball FILE             Fetch package from saved image tarball
+  --from-tarball FILE           Fetch package from saved image tarball NOTE:
-                                    NOTE: This argument is mutually exclusive
+                                This argument is mutually exclusive with
-                                    with arguments: [from_repository,
+                                arguments: [package_expr, from_repository].
-                                    package_expr].

   -f, --force                   Force operation by ignoring failures
   -y, --yes                     Automatically answer yes on prompts
-    -v, --verbosity LVL             Either CRITICAL, ERROR, WARNING, INFO or
+  -v, --verbosity LVL           Either CRITICAL, ERROR, WARNING, INFO or DEBUG
-                                    DEBUG

-    --skip-cli-plugin-installation  Do not install CLI plugins provided by the
+  --skip-host-plugins           Do not install host OS plugins provided by the
-                                    package on the host OS.
-NOTE: In case when
+                                package (CLI, etc).
+NOTE: In case when package
-                                    package /cli/mandatory field is set to True
+                                host OS plugins are set as mandatory in
-                                    this option will fail the installation.
+                                package manifest this option will fail the
+                                installation.
   --help                        Show this message and exit.
   ```
 - Example:
   ```